-Company creditors who have a floating charge registered are then next to accept funds, pursued later by unsecured creditors.
+Company creditors with a floating charge registered are then next to accept funds, pursued later by unsecured creditors.

-Should funds be therefore available after the initial distribution, the practitioner will then, therefore, pay the balance to the company’s shareholders?
+Should funds be therefore available after the initial distribution, the practitioner will then pay the balance to the company’s shareholders?

 For further information, please then read:’What is business insolvency in the UK?
 And what is insolvency for further clarity and peace of mind.